LaVerbenaElectronica/vr/Readme.md

 4) In order to follow the examples of the presentation, you will need to have under your public folder www of your webserver a zip with the repository of A-frame examples, you can download that from the user stemkonski.
 - A-frame examples [Link](https://github.com/stemkoski/A-Frame-Examples)
-Go to "Code", clic and choose "Download zip", place it inside your web server public folder www.
+Go to "Code", clic and choose "Download zip", place it inside your web server public folder "www".

 ## Plan and schedule
 Day 1